-Available on Windows; Mac; and iPad, iPhone and iPod Touch
+Available on Windows Desktop; Mac; iPad, iPhone and iPod Touch

 Presentation mode is the best way to show off your thoughts in a beautiful and simple way.
 Collect everything into one or more Evernote notes and select one button to start presenting.
 Presentation mode is useful for presenting your notes, whether your audience is a large group viewing a large screen or a small team gathered around your laptop.

 Presentation mode is an Evernote Premium and Evernote Business feature, but all new users get a 30-day free trial.

 To start presenting your notes, select the presentation mode (projection screen) button at the top of the note your viewing or editing, and simply scroll up and and down through the entire note.

 Works with all your notes

 Presentation mode works with any of your existing notes and doesn't require you to spend extra time or effort in preparing your content.

 With one click, or tap, of a button, presentation mode expands your note to the dimensions of your monitor so that everyone in a group can clearly see the details of your note, whether it's text, images, or attached PDF or MS Office files.